mabdh/hopfield-network/README.md

 # hopfield-network
-Simulation of Hopfield Network on Web
+Web based Simulation and Visualization of Hopfield Network